Curry Mile

+Shisha

+In the 21st century, shisha bars have multiplied along the street, with some occupying the premises of former pubs.

 On film

 In May 1995, Aneel Ahmed and Faisal A. Qureshi wrote Movin As A Massive, a Channel 4 documentary written for the Lloyds Bank Film Challenge, of which it was the winning entry.
 It also won the 1996 "Race in the Media Award" for Best Youth Programme, and was nominated by the Royal Television Society in 1996 for "Most Innovative Film/Video".

 It was directed by Ninder Billing, and produced by Andy Porter and Madeline French for Compulsive Viewing.
 A semi sequel, Wimmy Road, was later written for BBC Radio Drama by Qureshi and directed by Nadia Molinari.
 It was nominated for a "Race in the Media Award" for Best Radio Drama.
 The Curry Mile was the main filming location for the episode Serving the Community (1997) from the television series Hetty Wainthropp Investigates.

 In books

 The Curry Mile, a novel written by Zahid Hussain, is set in the contemporary Curry Mile, and features characters involved in the restaurant trade.